aslam-mulkin/gns3-docker-images/ftpd/README.md

 ## Minimal init

-The minimal init system `dumb-init` handles the basic stuff all docker images need:
+The minimal init system `tini` handles the basic stuff all docker images need:

 - Start the service
 - Reaps zombies
 - Forwards the stop signal to service processes for a graceful shutdown

-For further information, see https://github.com/Yelp/dumb-init
+For further information, see https://github.com/krallin/tini